Skip to main content

 Certain communications from institutions of higher education and K-12 schools and school districts are also exempt when the communication is related to coursework, symposia, or an academic program.

-The bill does not apply to certain religious corporations, entities, educational institutions, or societies or nonprofit faith-based health systems or nonprofit health facilities.
+The act does not apply to certain religious corporations, entities, associations, educational institutions, societies, or nonprofit faith-based health systems or facilities.

-The bill creates a private right of action in district court for aggrieved persons who prevail in court seeking payment of front pay, lost wages and compensation, costs, and attorney fees authorizes an aggrieved person to seek relief by filing a complaint with the department of labor and employment (department) or by filing an action in district court after the person has exhausted all administrative remedies and has filed a complaint with the department.
-The bill also creates an affirmative defense for employers.
+The act authorizes an aggrieved person to seek relief by filing a complaint with the department of labor and employment (department) or by filing an action in district court after the person has exhausted all administrative remedies and has filed a complaint with the department.
+The act also creates an affirmative defense for employers.

-Each employer is required to post distribute, at the employer's workplace, a notice to each employee of the employee rights outlined in the bill. at the employer's workplace.
+Each employer is required to distribute, at the employer's workplace or through e-mail or a regularly used communication system, a notice to each employee of the employee rights outlined in the act.

 Status